ZyvTheBatchCoder/Rickroll-Spam-Batch-Rainbow/README.md

 Super easy to use just open the batch file and it will start rickrolling you.
-Here is the code if you want it just around 497 lines down :D
+Here is the code if you want it just a few lines down :D